GENERAL INFORMATION LETTER –

 There will be no extra-mural activities during the March/April, June/July, and September/October holidays.

-As always, we will follow a special Farmyard Holiday programme during school holidays, and you are welcome to bring your child every day.
+As always, we will follow a Farmyard Holiday programme during school holidays, and you are welcome to bring your child every day.

 The extra-mural fees were calculated according to the following method: